harness/developer-hub/docs/cloud-cost-management/ccm-onboarding/onboarding-path.md

 #### Asset governance recommendations

 Once the connector permissions are updated, asset governance generates recommendations.
 These recommendations are generated daily for few selected resources that cloud custodian supports.
 Once the recommendations are generated, it will be available along with other recommendations.
-Enforcement can be setup to apply the recommendation.
+Enforcement can be setup to apply the recommendation periodically.

 #### Rolling out asset governance at scale

 Once asset governance is tested on few resources, it can be rolled out to take actions periodically on supported cloud resources.
+To rollout asset governance rules at scale, following steps needs to be performed.

+1. Create cloud connectors.
+Cloud connectors needs to be created seperately for each cloud provider.
+Connector creation APIs can be used to create connectors in an automated way.
+2.

 - connector creation apis
 - gov apis